 The most recent EDR report is the 2012 Environmental Data Report.

 The most recent ESPR report is the 2011 Environmental Status & Planning Report (30 MB) including the 2011 ESPR Appendices (40 MB) which was submitted to the Commonwealth of Massachusetts Secretary of Energy and Environmental Affairs, and discusses the status of airport operations, environmental conditions, and Massport milestones achieved in 2011.

 The 2011 Environmental Status & Planning Report includes information on:

-The most recent Logan Environmental Data Report (25.5 MB) was filled for calendar year 2010.
+Logan Environmental Data Report (25.5 MB) was filed for calendar year 2010.